mblarsen/vue-browser-acl/README.md

 })
 ```

 You can pass in an actual user or a function that returns the users.
+This is
+useful if you don't have the user available right away if for instance it is
+fetched asynchronously.

 The second param is a callback that let's you define the rules.
 Alternatively you can pass
 a [preconfigured acl](https://github.com/mblarsen/browser-acl#setup) from
 the `browser-acl` package.
+This may be the better choice depending on your
+source bundling approach.

 See [browser-acl setup](https://github.com/mblarsen/browser-acl) for how to define rules and policies.